gabertooth/gabertooth.github.io/_posts/2019-07-01-mod_4_project_time_series.markdown

 ``df_melted=pd.melt(df, id_vars=['RegionName', 'City', 'Metro','AvgHomePrice', 'ROI'], value_vars=df.iloc[:,7:-3], var_name='Date', value_name='Price')``

 From there one must check for stationarity of the data.
 Obviously since all the zip codes had extremely high ROI’s, we knew there would be a trend in the data.
 This had to be removed before we can do any sort of modeling.
 I found the best method to detrend the data was to use a rolling mean subtracted from logged original data.
 Then I differenced the data with periods equal to 10 (this is the recommended period when dealing with financial data).
-To see whether or not a zip code was stationary after transformation, I used a created stationarity check function below (one for graphing and one for the Dicky Fuller test):
+To see whether or not a zip code was stationary after transformation, I used a custom stationarity check function below (one for graphing and one for the Dicky Fuller test):

 ``def stationarity_check_graph(orig_df, window, zipcode): #function for stationarity through graphing a rolling mean and rolling std.
     rolling_mean= orig_df[zipcode].rolling(window=window, center= False).mean() #rolling mean
     rolling_std= orig_df[zipcode].rolling(window=window, center= False).std() #rolling std.
     fig = plt.figure(figsize=(15,6))
     orig = plt.plot(orig_df[zipcode], color='blue',label='Original') #graph original data
     mean = plt.plot(rolling_mean, color='red', label='Rolling Mean') #graph rolling mean
     std = plt.plot(rolling_std, color= 'green', label= 'Rolling Std') #graph rolling std plt.ylabel('Price')
     plt.legend(loc='best')
-    plt.title(zipcode)
+    plt.title(zipcode)``

-def stationarity_check_test(orig_df, zipcode): #Dicky Fuller test to check p-value for stationarity
+``def stationarity_check_test(orig_df, zipcode): #Dicky Fuller test to check p-value for stationarity
     dftest = adfuller(orig_df[zipcode])
     print ('Results of Dickey-Fuller Test:')
     dfoutput = pd.Series(dftest[0:4], index=['Test Statistic','p-value','#Lags Used','Number of Observations Used'])